Mike Shellim 4 Dec 2013

 OpenTx all the features needed for efficient servo calibration.
-Unlike many Far Eastern sets, OpenTx offers servo curves, which permit precise adjustment of servo responses right down at the servo level.
-And with a simple modification to each servo channel, you can:
+OpenTx offers servo-side curves, which permit precise adjustment of servo response.
+And with a simple modification to your setup, you can:

 Before we go through the calibration procedure, let's look at the benefits of servo calibration in more detail:

-Done correctly, servo calibration compensates for mismatches in linkage geometry at the level of each channel.
+Done correctly, servo calibration compensates for mismatches in linkage geometry at the level of each servo channel.
 After calibration, your model will appear - to the mixers - to be perfectly symmetrical.
 The left- and right-side mixes will therefore have identical weights.

 An added bonus: calibration makes it easy to identify drifting servos and bent linkages, and you can correct for these without losing your trim settings.